dbohdan/gpgedit/README.md

 # Security and other considerations

 The passphrase is kept in the memory of the program's Tcl process in plain text while the file is edited.
-The password can be extracted from the process's memory or the swap partition/file if it is swapped out.
-The decrypted contents of the file is stored in the default temporary directory (e.g., `/tmp`) where it can be accessed at least by other programs run by the same user while it is being edited.
-If your temporary directory is stored on disk and isn't encrypted the contents of the deleted temporary file could be restored.
+The passphrase can be extracted from the process's memory or the swap partition/file if it is swapped out.
+The decrypted contents of the file is stored in the default temporary directory (e.g., `/tmp`) where it can be accessed at minimum by other programs run by the same user while it is being edited.
+If your temporary directory is stored on disk and isn't encrypted the contents of the deleted temporary file could be recovered.

 `gpgedit` doesn't work with multi-document editors.

 # License

 MIT.